Fatty liver disease and keto: 5 things to know

 If you think you may have NAFLD, follow up with your doctor for further testing.

-Why a keto or low-carb diet can improve NAFLD
+Why a low-carb or keto diet can improve NAFLD

-Keto and low-carb diets can help people with NAFLD because they:
+Low-carb and keto diets can help people with NAFLD because they:

 - Decrease liver fat: Since eating too many carbs can increase liver fat storage, it makes sense that cutting back on carbs can have the opposite effect.
 And studies have confirmed that this is exactly what occurs.

-In an eight-week randomized controlled trial (RCT) of 106 people with NAFLD, those who ate a low-carb diet had greater reductions in liver fat and less abdominal fat than those who ate a low-fat diet.18 Several smaller trials have also shown a decrease in liver fat with a low-carb approach.19
+In an eight-week randomized controlled trial (RCT) of 106 people with NAFLD, those who ate a low-carb diet had greater reductions in liver fat and less abdominal fat than those who ate a low-fat diet.19 Several smaller trials have also shown a decrease in liver fat with a low-carb approach.20 And one RCT reported a keto diet and a 5:2 fasting regimen were superior to standard advice from a liver specialist in reducing liver steatosis.21

 - Reduce insulin levels and insulin resistance: A very-low-carb diet can dramatically improve insulin sensitivity in people with NAFLD — and often very quickly.

-- May help reverse the disease process: Several small studies have shown that in addition to preventing the progression of NAFLD, keto eating may actually reverse the disease.
+- May help reverse the disease process: Several small studies have shown that in addition to preventing the progression of NAFLD, low-carb eating may actually reverse the disease.

-- Suppress appetite, promote abdominal fat loss, and improve heart health markers: Ketogenic diets have been shown to help reduce appetite in several studies, including a meta-analysis of RCTs, which is considered the strongest, highest-quality evidence.25 In several trials, people with NAFLD who followed a keto or low-carb diet ended up eating less and losing abdominal fat without intentionally restricting calories.26 Other benefits of low-carb eating include reductions in heart disease risks factors, such as lower blood triglycerides, blood sugar, and blood pressure.27
+- Suppress appetite, promote abdominal fat loss, and improve heart health markers: Ketogenic diets have been shown to help reduce appetite in several studies, including a meta-analysis of RCTs, which is considered the strongest, highest-quality evidence.27 In several trials, people with NAFLD who followed a keto or low-carb diet ended up eating less and losing abdominal fat without intentionally restricting calories.28 Other benefits of low-carb eating include reductions in heart disease risks factors, such as lower blood triglycerides, blood sugar, and blood pressure.29

 Getting started with low carb or keto for NAFLD